-The Hobe Sound Tennis Center approved November 2022 at the northeast corner of S.E.
+The Hobe Sound Tennis Center was approved in November 2022 at the northeast corner of S.E.
 Constitution Boulevard and S.E.
 Federal Highway.
-Also, in 2019 a Dollar General developed at the southeast corner of S.E.
+Also, a Dollar General was developed in 2019 at the southeast corner of S.E.
 Constitution Boulevard and S.E.
 Federal Highway.
-However, the Hobe Sound Fire station at the corner of S.E.
+The Hobe Sound Fire station, at the corner of S.E.
 Ridgeway and S.E.
-Federal Highway was sold this year and replaced by a new fire station near Heritage Ridge Boulevard.
-South of the subject site Martin County is constructing a stormwater treatment facility to improve water quality, treatment, rehydrate and restore a wetland near the subject site.
-The site of a hotel, destroyed by the 2004 hurricanes, was redeveloped in 2021 and is now a Publix supermarket.
-Farther to the south, a FLUM amendment permitted the 177-unit Tradewinds of Hobe Sound apartments to be developed, see Section 1.4 of this report.
+Federal Highway, was sold and replaced by a new fire station near Heritage Ridge Boulevard.
+Martin County constructed Phase 1 of the East Fork Creek Stormwater Treatment area on the property abutting the subject to the south to improve water quality, treatment, rehydrate and restore a wetland near the subject site.
+Farther south, the abandoned site of a hotel, destroyed by the 2004 hurricanes, was redeveloped in 2021 and is now a Publix supermarket.
+Continuing to the south, a FLUM amendment permitted the 177-unit Tradewinds of Hobe Sound apartments to be developed, see Section 1.4 of this report.
 A percentage of units at Tradewinds are classified as "Workforce" housing.
-Farther south, new future land use designations have been assigned to most of the Hobe Sound Community Redevelopment Area.
-These changes to the FLUM are encouraging additional redevelopment.
+New future land use designations have been assigned to most of the Hobe Sound Community Redevelopment Area.
 Criterion met.

-(c) The proposed change would correct what would otherwise appear to be an inappropriately assigned land use designation; or or general welfare of County residents.
+(c) The proposed change would correct what would otherwise appear to be an inappropriately assigned land use designation; or